 LASIK Surgery – My Personal Experience

 I arrived for my appointment at 5 pm and was told the process would take at least 2 hours.
 There were quite a few people in queue so it actually took about 2 1/2 hours.
 After check-in, I was brought back and given one Xanax to start the relaxation process.
-About an hour before the surgery, the staff put my hair in a cap, put booties on my shoes and my eyes and surrounding skin were cleaned.
-They place the cotton pads over your ears to soak up any liquid from the drops the surgeon applies during surgery (the pads keep the fluid from running into your ears).
+About an hour before the surgery, the staff put my hair in a cap and put booties on my shoes.
+My eyes and surrounding skin were cleaned.
+They place cotton pads over your ears to soak up any liquid from the drops the surgeon applies during surgery.
+The pads keep the fluid from running into your ears.

 The waiting room and especially the surgical room are kept very cold.
 This is for the protection of the equipment.
 Dress in warm, comfortable layers as you’ll likely go straight home and flop into bed.
 Consider a shirt with a wide neckline that will be easy to remove without rubbing across your eyes.
 I wore leggings, a tee and a loose sweatshirt.
 I still needed a blanket over me during the actual surgery because I was shivering.
 Each patient was given a Clearview teddy bear to hug during the surgery.

 Does LASIK eye surgery hurt?
 Not at all in my case.
 I was given eye numbing drops and could feel a bit of pressure, but that’s all.
-I have very small eyes and there was a bit of issue getting the lid retractor on my eye.
-That was the most uncomfortable part of the entire process and likely something that a majority of people would not have an issue with.
+I have very small deep set eyes so there was a bit of issue getting the lid retractor on my eye.
+That was the most uncomfortable part of the entire process.
+However it’s likely something that a majority of people would not have an issue with.

 My Personal LASIK Surgery Post-Op Story

 Once home, my husband helped me to bed and gave me the first dose of Halcion.
 This was a pain-relief medication given to me by the doctors at Clearview.
-I was instructed to wear the plastic goggles every night for one week, to make sure that I didn’t rub or bump my eyes in my sleep.
+I was instructed to wear the plastic goggles every night for one week.
+This was to ensure that I didn’t rub or bump my eyes in my sleep.

-I woke once in the night and my eyes seemed to be glued shut, they were so heavy.
+That night, I woke once.
+My eyes seemed to be glued shut, they were so heavy.
 After opening them, a flood of tears poured down my face.
 My husband brought me the second Halcion and I went back to sleep.